-Notes: If trying to run Z-LiveRec as a native application on your raspberry PI and at the same time running it in a virtual session - a notification will show up - telling that only one application session is allowed - reason is that only one session can access the USB device port and the actual USB Sound Device at the time.
+Notes: If trying to run Z-LiveRec as a native application on your raspberry PI and at the same time running it in a virtual session - only one application session is allowed - reason is that only one session can access the USB device port and the actual USB Sound Device at the time.
+The session which is recording will control the USB access.